For those interested in the Midland Railway; its predecessors, successors, joint lines and working arrangements

 Members receive a high quality Journal three times a year and a newsletter four times a year.
 There are events throughout the year where members can socialize and learn more about the Midland Railway.
 We also help run the Midland Railway Study Centre and publish books and pamphlets on historical aspects of the Midland Railway.

-Read the full details on the proposed Merger of the Roy F. Burrows Midland Collection Trust with the Midland Railway Society.
+Read the full details on the Merger of the Roy F. Burrows Midland Collection Trust with the Midland Railway Society.

 Our illustrated Journal is published three times a year and includes articles on all aspects of the Midland Railway.